-To change these preferences, choose Apple menu > System Preferences, click Users & Groups, then select Guest User on the left.
-If a guest is logged in to your Mac now, you can’t select Guest User.
+To change these preferences, choose Apple menu > System Preferences, click Users & Groups , then select Guest User in the list on the left.
+If a guest is logged in to your Mac, you can’t select Guest User.

 Allow guests to log in to this computer

-Lets others log in to your Mac without entering a password.
+Allow guest users to log in to your Mac without entering a password.
+To turn on guest access, select Guest User in the list on the left.
 Guest users can’t log in remotely.

 Allow guest users to connect to shared folders

-Lets a guest user access shared folders from another computer on your network.
+Allow a guest user access to shared folders from another computer on your network.

 Guest access works with the Find My app to help you find your Mac if you lose it.
 You can locate your Mac if someone finds it, logs in as a guest, and then uses Safari to access the internet.
-See Set up Find My app to locate a missing Mac.
+See Set up the Find My app to locate a missing Mac, device, or item.